serge-golovanow/shaker/README.md

 `	/complete/path/to/shaker.pl bar.xml`

 Configuration file must be present in Shaker’s directory, or in current directory.
-Only one occurrence of shaker can be launched as daemon.
-When trying to start second occurrence, script will show what PID of running daemon is and exit.

 ### 1.5.
 Stop Shaker when running in daemon mode